A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Practical Implications for Sensitivity Analysis

 \subsection{Estimation and Inference}

+The identified sets in Section \ref{sec:partialident} and the breakdown frontier are functionals of the reduced-form parameter $\gamma \coloneqq (\Delta_{-(S-1)}, \ldots , \Delta_0, \theta_1)^{\prime}$ but the mappings from $\gamma$ to the identified sets and the breakdown frontier need not be Hadamard differentiable, which precludes regular frequentist asymptotic inference \citep{hiranoporter2012}.
+Recent work provides frequentist methods for Hadamard directionally differentiable functionals (e.g.\ \citealt{fangsantos2019}).
+In the present setting, however, the breakdown frontier can fail even to be Hadamard directionally differentiable: under some parameterizations of anticipation, the denominator in the breakdown frontier expression can be zero at meaningful values of the sensitivity parameters.
+Thus, existing frequentist methods do not directly apply in these cases.

-To estimate and conduct inference on the breakdown frontier, I use the Bayesian bootstrap \citep{ferguson1973, rubin1981}.
-The identified sets in Section \ref{sec:partialident}, and therefore the breakdown frontier, are determined by an identifiable reduced-form parameter $\gamma \coloneqq (\Delta_{-(S-1)}, \ldots , \Delta_0, \theta_1)^{\prime} $.
-Consequently, the Bayesian inference framework of \cite{klinetamer2016} offers a principled approach to inference in this setting.
+To estimate and conduct inference on the breakdown frontier, I therefore use the Bayesian bootstrap \citep{ferguson1973, rubin1981}.
+Since the identified sets in Section \ref{sec:partialident}, and therefore the breakdown frontier, are determined by the identifiable reduced-form parameter $\gamma$, the Bayesian inference framework of \cite{klinetamer2016} offers a principled approach to inference in this setting.
 I use the Bayesian bootstrap as a tractable nonparametric Bayesian approach to inference on the data-generating distribution, which simultaneously yields inference on functionals of the data-generating distribution such as the identified sets and breakdown frontier \citep{chamberlainimbens2003, klinetamer2016}.

+There are several benefits to using the Bayesian bootstrap for inference in this setting.
+First, the Bayesian bootstrap is nonparametric.
+Under the topology of convergence in distribution, the Bayesian bootstrap posterior is supported on the set of probability distributions whose support is contained in the support of the empirical distribution \citep{ghosalvandervaart}.
+Second, the Bayesian bootstrap is easy to implement, as it amounts to a simple reweighting of the data.
+Third, the Bayesian bootstrap still delivers a valid Bayesian interpretation of uncertainty quantification even when regular frequentist approximations are not available.
+Like the frequentist nonparametric bootstrap, the Bayesian bootstrap need not achieve frequentist coverage for non-Hadamard differentiable functionals \citep{kmpv2020}.
+I therefore interpret the bands below as Bayesian credible bands, rather than frequentist confidence bands.
+Recent work also emphasizes the usefulness of Bayesian bootstrap procedures for communicating uncertainty and minimizing posterior regret when normal approximations perform poorly \citep{andrewsshapiro2025}.

 Using the outputs from the Bayesian bootstrap, I construct simultaneous lower credible bands\footnote{Several papers have considered various versions of simultaneous Bayesian credible bands, including \cite{crcjg2007} and \cite{kkc2010}.}.
 Let $\Pi (\cdot \mid Z)$ denote the posterior probability measure over the breakdown frontier, given data $Z$.
-A simultaneous lower credible band is any function $\hat{L}(\underline{p}, \overline{p})$ implicitly defined as follows:
+A simultaneous lower credible band is any function $\hat{L}(\boldsymbol{a})$ implicitly defined as